alec-kingsley/spookyctf-2024/bin/Loab's House of Horrors Vol.I/README.md

 ## Solve

 There is a command injection vulnerability with this.
-The program places the flag in a random one of the following files which all exist:
+(The code explicitly tries to prevent it but it doesn't work) The program places the flag in a random one of the following files which all exist:
 ```
 /tmp/singularity
 /tmp/abyss